erikbgithub/pyMLC/README.md

 Usage
 ============

+To use this framework you need Python2.7 and Numpy installed.
-Simply download and use `./main.py --help` to get started.
+Simply download pyMLC and test if everything works with `./main.py -h`

-You will need numpy and python2.7, though.
+Now I will guide you through an example.
+People familiar with the Google classification service shouldn't be too unfamiliar with the process.

 Example: